 This one is subjective to your family’s time needs.
 Now, I’ve been blessed with a husband who gets it and wakes up with the rest of us.
 He goes downstairs to help S with breakfast while I am busy nursing the baby and getting him dressed.
 And, he’s been known to help heat the water for my oatmeal.
 I give us right about an hour to get up, get dressed, and get out the door.

 Build in a 10 or 15-minute buffer for when things don’t go as planned.

-Everyone has a job.
 Your kids are able, so give them tasks.
 Even at 4, my daughter was able to get water from the fridge door.
 Plus, she feeds the dog before sitting down to breakfast.
-(Would you like some chore ideas?)
+(Would you like some chore ideas?
+I have toddler chores and chores for 6 and 7 year olds.)
 If hubby is helping, he and any older kids can pour and serve cereal or oatmeal, or ration muffins.
 Whatever breakfast is, everyone should pitch in to help.
 If it’s just you, don’t be afraid of easy grab and go items, especially if you’re packing healthy lunches and cooking round meals at dinner.
 Everything in moderation, right?